Leon-azerty/Fastory/README.md

 - I began to setup the repo, update dependencies etc.
 - I have updated the login form to handle the name and password method to auth user.
+- update login form to handle name/password method

 ## To Do

-- update login form to handle name/password method
 - abstract the communication with star wars API
 - create a page for each item in db

+## Bonus

+- reset-password page with a question to change password

 ## Getting Started